irfantijanie8/Happy-Family/README.md

 ![aa0e19_366c46654d724d15bfabfd1e9d811c1c_mv2(1)](https://user-images.githubusercontent.com/71698316/210731279-9ca100ce-2c81-4f01-a91c-79617325edfa.gif)

+## How to run the game
+You can download HappyFamily.exe and run it.

 ## The Rules of The Game
 1) Every player will be assigned 8 cards each at the start of the game